• Skip to primary navigation

 Here’s what you’ll need to make a Crockpot Whole Chicken:

-• whole chicken with butter pats under the skin with knife and giblets nearby.
+the chicken with knobs of butter under the skin and seasoned salt atop.

 1. Place the chicken on a tray to catch drips and contain the mess.
 Pat the chicken dry and remove the neck and giblets from inside the bird.
 Sometimes they are packed in a bag, sometimes not.
 You can use these for cooking, like in homemade stock, or discard.
 Your choice.
 (I ditch them usually.)